colabug/AndroidKatas/README.md

 # Design

-I've created a simple appication so that you can practice TDD.

 ![Kata: Activity](images/kata_activity.png)

 # Exercise

-We will be implementing one activity with several view types.

-The `RobolectricPracticeActivity` will have several views.
+The `RobolectricPracticeActivity` will have several view types.

 * `Toolbar` with title text
 * `TextView` with welcome text